-- 3.1 The draft DMP once considered by committee will be circulated to the Ribble Valley Tourism Association and its members for comments, and then reported back for final approval by this committee. - 3.2 The plan then becomes an effective performance management framework for the new committee with regard to tourism, reporting back periodically on its key actions. - 3.3 There is no real necessity for wider consultation as the DMP is not a statutory document nor has it any influence beyond promoting tourism, by designing the way the Council works with partners.
+- 3.1 Once approved, the plan becomes an effective management framework with regard to tourism, with the potential to report back to this committee periodically on progress. - 3.2 Whilst the DMP provides a valuable framework for future working, the nature of tourism, particularly in relation to working with the private sector or reacting to new funding initiatives, means that we must also remain responsive to new opportunities as they arise.
+The plan therefore is not definitive. - 3.3 There is no requirement for wider consultation beyond the private business sector in Ribble Valley and Marketing Lancashire, as the DMP is not a statutory document nor has it any influence beyond promoting tourism.
+Its purpose is to guide the way the Council works with partners in the promotion of tourism.
 It would be for a wider tourism strategy to incorporate such aspects as Development control, Strategic Planning etc.